 This varies from patient to patient and from surgery to surgery.
 Don’t try to do too much too soon.

 We encourage leisurely walking and light duties following your procedure.
 At the time of your consultation, we will discuss the type of exercise that you would like to do and how soon you can return to the activity.

 This may mean 10-12 weeks before heavy gym exercise like weights or running, sometimes longer.

-*The information provided here does not constitute medical information and does not override what your Dr Doyle has told you to do after plastic surgery.
-Do recognise when to be concerned and check with Dr Doyle or his Nursing team if you have any concerns or unusual symptoms.
+*The information provided here does not constitute medical information and does not override what your own Surgeon has told you to do after plastic surgery.
+Do recognise when to be concerned and check with your Surgeon or Nursing team if you have any concerns or unusual symptoms.